kristindong/Capstone_Project/README.md

 The question we're trying to answer - how well can a chosen set of financial metrics predict whether the stock price increased or decreased, is a classification problem.
 We start with a logistic regression model, because it has high interpretability compared to other more complex algorithms.

+#### Logistic Regression

 The logistic regression model overall accuracy score is 0.69.
-While the model was good at predicting class 1 (price increased), it did not perform very well in either precision or recall for class 0 (price decreased or constant).
-This was anticipated in our exploratory analysis which showed that there was  some imbalance in the categories, i.e., the class 1 to class 0 ratio was 7:3.
+While the model was good at predicting class 1 (price increase), it did not perform very well in either precision or recall for class 0 (price decrease/constant).
+This was anticipated in our exploratory analysis which showed that there was  some imbalance in the target, i.e., there were significantly fewwer observations of class 0 in the data.

 ![logr_score](Resources/logr_score.png)

-Using the chart below as a guide, we test a few other algorithms to see if we can improve the predictions.
+Using the chart below as a guide, we test a few other algorithms to see if the predictions can be improved.

 ![model_selection](Resources/model_selection.png)

-Random Forest
+#### Random Forest

 ![rf_score](Resources/rf_score.png)